 Harris sold his farm the next year and left town.
 No reliable sightings of the Beast of 'Bosco have occured since 1949, and I leave it to the individual to decide how reliable those sightings might be.

 Oscar may well have existed.
-An alligator snapper, while not indigenous to Indiana, could conceivably have wandered or been taken that far north.
+The alligator snapper turtle, while not common in Indiana, is not unknown that far north.
 These relatives of the more common snapping turtle can reach weights of 200 pounds; a few larger specimens have been recorded.
 Granted, even a record-breaking alligator snapper would be smaller than Oscar, but none of the witnesses ever saw the entire beast out of water, and a brief glimpse of a 200-pound turtle might stir the imagination.
 Then again, Oscar might be a hoax or a tall tale that took on a life of its own.

 If past legends involving mysterious monsters have taught us anything, it is that they make a passable tourist draw.
 In June of 1950 Cherubusco hosted its first Turtle Days Festival, which since has become an annual tradition in the small town.
 Over the years, the festivities have included the expected small-town fair rides, games, and shows, turtle races, and even a Miss Turtle pageant.
 One nearby restaurant displays a giant shell, which proprieters purport belonged to Oscar.
 Several local businesses have adopted the turtle theme, and the town's website assures us that Cherubusco has become "world renown as TURTLE TOWN, USA."
 Clearly, the small community and its beast are happy together.

 1.A local resident had a relative who fought in a battle at Churubusco, Mexico on August 20, 1847.
 She suggested the town's name.